 Defense/Aerospace - The defense, commercial avionics and space markets all require high-performance ICs that meet rigorous environmental and reliability specifications.
 Many of our analog ICs can be supplied in versions that meet these standards.
 In addition, many products can be supplied to meet the standards required for broadcast satellites and other commercial space applications.
 Most of our products sold in this market are specially tested versions of products derived from our standard product offering.
+As end systems are becoming more complex many of our customers in this market also look for sub-systems.
+We supply sub-systems to many of these customers.

 Customer products include:

-- Navigation systems - Space and satellite communications
+- Navigation systems

+- Space and satellite communications

+- Communication systems